Technology has taken investing a step further with the advent of robo-advisors.

 Based on this review of BMO SmartFolio, it is obvious that robo-advisors can save you a lot of money in investment fees.
 These savings add up to become really significant over time.

 If you are looking to cut your investment fees to the bare bones, a robo-advisor like Wealthsimple offers more competitive fees.
-You can also invest up to $10,000 free to start off.
+You can also get a cash bonus to start off.

 BMO SmartFolio is a Canadian robo-advisor owned by the Bank of Montreal.
 Read this review to see how they compare with Wealthsimple and RBC InvestEase.